rdlauer/articles/nativescript/fonts/post.md

 ![90s banner](90s.png)

-While the waves and pastels of the '90s are long past us (RIP!), the desire to create engaging user interfaces has not changed. **So let's make this happen with NativeScript.**
+While the waves and pastels of the '90s are long past us (RIP! ⚰️), the desire to create engaging user interfaces has not changed. **So let's make this happen with NativeScript.**

 Now the question of *how* to use a custom font is mostly handled in the [NativeScript docs](https://docs.nativescript.org/ui/styling#using-fonts).
 However, there are some extra steps that you may need to help smooth your journey to Comic Sans glory.